Women Over 50 Should Avoid These Foods—and Eat These Instead

 Anita Dock, RDN, CDE, CLT, owner of Anita Dock Nutrition Counseling, advises women over 50 to "focus on lean protein and vegetables and eat as many colors as possible."
-When it comes to what not to eat, Dock outlined five that women over 50 should avoid, which we've dubbed The Frightening Five.
+When it comes to what not to eat, Dock outlined five to avoid and the best diet for women over 50.

 Photo:Carlo A/Getty Images

 Hot dogs, sausage, and bacon are high in fat, sodium, and cancer-causing additives.
 They're also highly processed and offer little nutrition.